Skip to content

 Western sky

-stars visible in the western sky tonight from equatorial locations
+Stars visible in the western sky tonight in equatorial latitudes

 Stars in the western sky tonight in equatorial latitudes, image: Stellarium